moksh59022/Follow_along/README.md

-### Milestone 33: JWT Authentication Setup 🔑
+### Milestone 34: Validating JWT Token from Cookie 🔐

-✅ Install jsonwebtoken Package
-- Installed jsonwebtoken package via NPM: npm install jsonwebtoken.
+✅ Extracting JWT from Cookie
+- Retrieved the JWT token from the browser’s cookie storage.
-- Added it to the project to handle JWT generation.
+- Sent the token to the backend with each request.

-✅ Generate and Set Expiry for JWT
+✅ JWT Token Validation
+- Created a middleware in the backend to validate the incoming JWT token.
-- Used sign() method from jsonwebtoken to create a token with email and ID.
+- Used `verify()` method from `jsonwebtoken` to decode and verify token authenticity.
-- Set maxAge to define the token's expiration time.

-✅ Store Token in Response Cookie
+✅ Route Protection
-- Added the generated JWT to the response cookie.
+- Applied the JWT validation middleware to secure routes.
-- Configured the cookie to be stored in the browser for subsequent requests.
+- Ensured only authenticated users can access protected pages.

+✅ Benefits
+- Enhances app security by verifying token on every request.
+- Prevents unauthorized access to sensitive routes and pages.

+---